 Enjoy the read?

-Please consider shouting me a coffee to help fuel my writing explorations.
+Shout me a coffee and help fuel my writing mojo.